wesmason/personal-website/about-me.md

 ---
 layout: page
 title: About Me
+subtitle: "Oh, hello there!
+I'm Wes. 👋🏻"

 ---

 <img src="/assets/img/headshot-sweater.webp" width="60%" class="center" alt="A white man with short hair that is parted on the side and a short beard.
 He has a blue icelandic sweater and a nose stud.
 He's smiling at the camera.">

-Oh, hello there! 👋🏻

-I'm Wes.
 I'm a queer 🏳️‍🌈, cisgender man 🧔🏼‍♂️  who uses he/him/his pronouns.

 I grew up in Western Massachusetts in the United States 🇺🇸 and moved out to the Boston area in 2012.
 After spending a number of years in Cambridge, I've recently settled in Somerville and live with my partner 👨🏻‍🤝‍👨🏼 and more houseplants 🪴than I can count.